Caren White is a Master Gardener and instructor at Home Gardeners School. She has been associated with Rutgers Gardens

 You don’t need to buy a composter.
 You can make one.
 Four poles and netting.
 Discarded wooden pallets.
 Concrete blocks.
 Heck, you don’t even need a container.
 Just pile your ingredients in a corner of your yard.
 Free-form composting!
 That’s the way Mother Nature does it.
 Have you ever noticed the rich soil in a forest or wild field?
 Compost, my friend.
 Everything that dies falls to the ground and decomposes making that black, rich soil.
 And no one ever takes its temperature or turns it.

 Mistake #2 - Placing My Composter Out of Sight Initially, I placed my composter behind my shed where it couldn’t be seen.
 Turned out that was too shady.
 Compost needs the heat from sunlight to “cook” correctly.
 So I moved it to a corner of my sunniest flower bed and planted lots of tall flowers around it to hide its black plastic ugliness.

 Mistake #3 - No Need For a Lid Remember that special lid that was supposed to allow moisture in?
 No matter how much it rained, very little moisture got in.
 Compost needs moisture.
 Remember, it is living organisms that are breaking down your ingredients.
 You need to keep those critters warm and wet.
 I removed the lid.

-Even with the lid off, during the Dog Days of Summer when it was hot and humid but no rain fell, I noticed that my composter started to dry out.
+Even with the lid off, during the Dog Days of Summer in August when it was hot and humid but no rain fell, I noticed that my composter started to dry out.
 So I started watering it.
 Eventually I got into the habit of watering my composter whenever I watered my flowers.
 My neighbors thought I was crazy but while they were spending a fortune on MiracleGro and wreaking havoc with the eco-system in their yards, I was saving money and the planet.

 What to Put in Your Composter